Jessica Nigri

 Jessica Nigri (born 1989) is an American-New Zealand cosplayer, promotional and glamour model, YouTuber, voice actress, and fan convention interview correspondent.
 She has been cosplaying since 2009 and modeling since 2012, having served as an official spokesmodel for several video games and comic book series, including Lollipop Chainsaw and Assassin's Creed IV: Black Flag.
 She is also notable for her voice work as Cinder Fall in RWBY.

 Early life

 Nigri was born in Reno, Nevada, United States and grew up in Christchurch, New Zealand, which is her mother's homeland.
 She later moved to Arizona.
-Nigri has been cosplaying since 2009, when her cosplay of "Sexy Pikachu" that she wore to San Diego Comic-Con International went viral on the Internet.
+Nigri has been cosplaying since 2009, when her cosplay of "Sexy Pikachu" that she wore to San Diego Comic-Con went viral on the Internet.
 In 2011, she promoted Gears of War 3 for Microsoft and GameStop, dressed up as the game's character Anya Stroud for the game's release.